python/cpython/Doc/library/argparse.rst

 .. method:: ArgumentParser.error(message)

-   This method prints a usage message, including the *message*, to :data:`sys.stdout` and terminates the program with a status code of 2.
+   This method prints a usage message, including the *message*, to :data:`sys.stderr` and terminates the program with a status code of 2.

 Intermixed parsing